Covid hospital patients in England up by 37 per cent

 He said on twitter: “To put that rate of growth in context we are now around one doubling away from the peaks we saw for BA.1 and BA.2 admissions earlier this year.
 That would represent the third such peak in 6 months, much faster than previous waves.”

+Setting out details of its contingency repsonse claimed it would be able to scale up universal Covid testing within four weeks, should ministers decided it is needed.

+The letter said the UK Health Security Agency would be able to scale up PCR testing to between 100,000 and 140,000 a day within two weeks and reimplement contact tracing within 21 days.

-The latest figures come after a spokesperson for the government today: “So we are obviously seeing the emergence of two Omicron variants, which are likely to be the driving cause for the rise in cases.
+Responding to the rising Covid cases on Monday a spokesperson for the government said: “So we are obviously seeing the emergence of two Omicron variants, which are likely to be the driving cause for the rise in cases.
 The latest data suggests that these are now the dominant strains in the UK.

-“But so far vaccination means that those rising cases haven’t translated into a rise of severe illness or death with no increase in ICU admissions.
+“But so far vaccination means that those rising cases haven’t translated into a rise of severe illness or death with no increase in intensive care unit admissions.

 “As you would expect UKHSA continues to assess all the available data.
-We set out some time ago the plan for living with COVID and we will continue to utilise that plan and look at how we can provide more protection for people later this year with things like boosters, which we’ve spoken about previously.
+We set out some time ago the plan for living with Covid and we will continue to utilise that plan and look at how we can provide more protection for people later this year with things like boosters, which we’ve spoken about previously.

-“We’ve always been clear that COVID hasn’t gone away.
+“We’ve always been clear that Covid hasn’t gone away.
 And we try to always continue to urge people to come forward and receive vaccinations when they are offered them.

 “As you’d expect UKHSA continue to monitor the situation very closely.”